janb87/wasm-presentation/slideshow.md

 1. What is WebAssembly?
 2. How WebAssembly works compared to JavaScript
-3. Stuff I've tried already
+3. My first lines of code
 4. Performance Benchmarks
 5. Ecosystem
 6. Discussions / questions